Verbals lessons: more than verbal worksheets, actual engaging verbals practice. Teaching verbals can be a fun part of meeting language standards.

 The little girl, excited about ice-cream, skipped to the restaurant.

 I’ve taught verbals at numerous grade levels, sometimes with better success than other times.
 This approach helps me meet my goals better than other sequences I’ve tried.
-I would love for other ELA teachers to add to these methods.
+The verbals lesson plan that succeeds provides different tools for different learners.

 Over the years, I’ve developed a variety of tools for differentiation, variety, and types of learners for verbals lessons.
-Here are a few I use:
+I enjoy teaching verbals, and although I’d rather teach sentence structure, creating strong verbals lesson plans does contribute to other “fun” grammar concepts.